gavaar/gavaar/README.md

 <img width="100" align="left" src="./assets/ucv.png">
 <p>
     <strong>Bachelors in Psychology (2012-2017)</strong>
-    <p>Five year career plan, for which three correspond to general knowledge, and the last two were for the specialization of Behavioral Sciences.
-Including internship, social services, and a dissertation.</p>
+    <p>Three years of general studies in psychology as foundation plus two more years specializing in Behavioral Sciences with a focus on clinical practice.
+Disertation built on Consumer Psychology and it's relation to interpersonal dynamics</p>
 </p>
 <hr/>

 <img width="100" align="left" src="./assets/coursera_logo.png">
 <p>
     <strong>Online Specialization on Mean Stack (Angular) (2018-2019)</strong>
-    <p>Online specialization on the Mean stack focused on Angular, given by the Hong Kong University through the Coursera platform.
-It included Ionic and Nativescript at the moment, but right now these techs have evolved to the point to being very user-friendly.
-Now they also include a React alternative on their spec.</p>
+    <p>Online specialization on the Mean stack focused on Angular, sponsored by the Hong Kong University through the Coursera platform.
+It included Angular, Ionic, Nativescript, MongoDB and Express modules at the time.</p>
 </p>
 </details>